September 05, 2019

 Younger kids typically need puzzles with fewer pieces which are easier to assemble.
 As they grow, they can handle greater complexity in the form of more pieces.

 Puppies, an ocean scene, a beautiful landscape, cartoon characters, are just a few of the possible themes you might see on a puzzle.
 While one kid might love a puzzle with a prominent unicorn, another child might hate it.
-The right puzzle image can be a big motivator for children when assembling the pieces.

 Just picture the average preschooler presented with the choice of a dinosaur themed or a mountain landscape puzzle.
 Which one would they pick?
 The dinosaur one would probably win hands-down, despite other characteristics the puzzle may have.
 On the other hand, 7-year-olds might prefer more sophisticated topics like works of art, buildings, or seascapes.